ansible/ansible-documentation/docs/docsite/rst/community/collection_contributors/collection_requirements.rst

 Use `the list of licenses from gnu.org
 <https://www.gnu.org/licenses/license-list.html#GPLCompatibleLicenses>`_ to find which licenses are
 compatible with the GPLv3+.
-The license must be considered open source on both the gnu.org license list and the `Debian Free Software Guidelines <https://wiki.debian.org/DFSGLicenses>`_ to be allowed.
+The license must be considered open source and compatible with GPLv3+ on both the gnu.org license list and the `Debian Free Software Guidelines <https://wiki.debian.org/DFSGLicenses>`_ to be allowed.